guardian/ux-tabs-test/README.md

 The component will be a numbered listing of the most recent Guardian content chosen from two sections of the site: All content and Football.
 Both of these sections should be represented by a tab, and be accessible to all users.

+Despite the wealth of tab components in the React ecosystem you will be expected to implement your own in order to demonstrate some of the skills required to create custom components from scratch.
+You may use the internet to search for any relevant information during the test if required.

+There may not be enough time to complete all the requirements - this is fine!

 ## Considerations

+While the style of the component is important, it is not the sole focus of this test.
 At the Guardian we try to build things to be lightweight, accessible, and usable across browsers, devices and network conditions.

-During implementation, please focus on the below considerations.
+We expect you to focus primarily on the below considerations.

 ### Accessibility